The Button that's Worth $20,000 per Month

 The $20,000 per month button

+The above button is currently the only thing we've done.
+We've got the same button on their Team Support account too.
 I have no idea what Resolve's support technicians are earning per month, and it probably varies according to which country they're working out of - But I would not be surprised if we're talking about roughly $4,000 per month in salary on average.

 30% of 15 people is 5 people.
 5 people multiplied by $4,000 per month, and we're at $20,000 per month.
 Multiply this figure by 12 months, and we've got the following figure ...

-Resolve System is saving $240,000 per year on something that costs them $250 per month!
+Resolve System is saving $240,000 per year on something that costs them $300 per month

-This implies they've got an ROI in roughly 50 seconds after installing the above button on their website.
 This figure ignores the fact that a lot of their users are now more happy with the customer support they're given.
 In fact, exactly 69% of their current users are now "more happy" according to IBM.

 More prominent button

 The above button isn't very prominent, and what it does isn't clearly communicated.
-Simply changing the chat icon to for instance the text "AI Support" would probably significantly increase the number of users using it.
+Simply changing the chat icon to for instance the text "AI Support" would probably increase the number of users using it.
 Such a button would more clearly communicate what it does, and also take up more real estate on the screen, increasing the likelyhood of users interacting with it.
 In addition it would make Resolve's users more "curious".

 When users have interacted with it once, they're more likely to interact with it again, further reducing the number of support tickets Craig and the rest of his fantastic team need to manually handle.
 Craig is the leader of their support department.
 Let's see what Chris, their technical documentation manager have to say about the chatbot.

-"The chatbot you have created is leaps and bounds ahead of other tools I have engaged with!"
+The chatbot you have created is leaps and bounds ahead of other tools I have engaged with

 FAQ module